ImisDevelopers/1_011_a_infektionsfall_uebermittellung/README.md

 ## API communication

-An API developed by the backend is served via swagger on the server: http://localhost/swagger-ui.html We are using the swagger docs to autogenerate the typescript api client.
+An API developed by the backend is served via swagger on the server: http://localhost/swagger-ui.html We are using the swagger docs to auto-generate the typescript api client.
 ```yarn generate:api-client```
 Make sure the server is running locally, the command updates the ts api client